School leaders are busy.

 "How can a leader walk right by a group of people they work with and not even say hello to them?"

-When I initially read this passage in John Maxwell's The 21 Irrefutable Laws of Leadership I didn't feel this issue pertained to me.
+When I initially read this passage from John Maxwell's The 21 Irrefutable Laws of Leadership I didn't believe this issue pertained to me.
 I was always respectful of employees and certainly didn't pass them without acknowledgement.

 However, reading further I realized there may be more personal truth than I first believed: "Don't say 'I've got a lot of work to do today and I really want to get started.'
 You just walked past your work.
 Never forget that leadership is about people."

-As an assistant principal, a colleague nicknamed me "The Red Flash" due to my red hair and my penchant for dashing around the building putting out fires.
-While I was a pro at solving "important" issues, I was still a novice at slowing down and investing time with staff.
+As an assistant principal, a colleague nicknamed me "The Red Flash" due to my red hair and my penchant for dashing around the school putting out fires.
+While I was a pro at responding to building "emergencies," I was a novice when it came to slowing down and investing time with staff.

-As a principal, my nickname did not follow (thankfully).
-What did follow was my bad habit of prioritizing problems over people.
-In a large building with 1600 kids, my attention was often focused on addressing "pressing" student matters - at the expense of staff relationships.
+As a principal, my nickname did not continue (although students affectionately referred to me as "Dr. Ginger Jesus" - see below).
+What did continue was my bad habit of choosing problems over people.
+In a large building with 1600 students and 250 staff, my attention was often focused on addressing "pressing" student matters - at the expense of staff relationships.

 Old habits die hard.